 Food & Dining

-To save money, consider using your motorhome kitchen and eating in.
-For two people, most full-time van lifers report spending between $125 and $150 per week, which is probably not all that different from what you’d spend in a home.
+To save money on food and dining costs, consider using your motorhome kitchen and eating in.
+For two people, most full-time van lifers report spending between $125 and $150 per week, which is probably not all that different from what you’d spend in a traditional home.

-Many people who live in their campervan all year long report having a sizable savings before venturing out on the road.
+Many people who live in their campervan all-year long report having a sizable savings before venturing out on the road.
 Other van lifers continue working out of their van or from coffeeshops if their job allows.

 It’s also a good idea to learn some things about working on a vehicle yourself.
 Many times the cost of fixing a vehicle is 70 percent labor and only 30 percent parts.
 If you have to take the van to a mechanic shop, you’ll probably need to have some extra cash stashed aside to stay in a hotel while you wait for your van to get fixed.

 In the end, living in a campervan or motorhome full-time can be a very fulfilling lifestyle.
 Budgeting and preparing for unforeseen costs are the best ways to keep expenses down and be successful in your long-term travels.
-Keep reading to learn if living on the road full time is right for you.